 10. The Challenger Sale by Brent Adamson and Matthew Dixon

-The Challenger Sale is a sales book that goes against the norm by arguing that relationship-building is no longer the most impactful way to foster success.
-In this, Adamson and Dixon explain their “Challenger Sale” model, one in which the seller actively teaches their prospect and takes control of the conversations with each customer.
+The Challenger Sale challenges conventional wisdom by arguing that relationship-building is no longer the most effective path to success.
+Adamson and Dixon introduce their “Challenger Sale” model, where sellers actively educate prospects and control customer conversations.

 Final Thoughts: Best Sales Books